-Species Impact likely to result in a significant impact to this species in accordance with the Significant Impact Guidelines 1.1 - Matters of National Environmental Significance, Environment Protection and Biodiversity Act 1999 (DEWHA, 2013).
+Encoloo lmneet Species Impact Southern Snapping Turtle, and as such, is not likely to result in a significant impact to this species in accordance with the Significant Impact Guidelines 1.1 - Matters of National Environmental Significance, Environment Protection and Biodiversity Act 1999 (DEWHA, 2013).
 Other species There is the potential for other threatened species listed under the EPBC Act to be recorded within the Action Area.
 Winchester South will undertake detailed flora and fauna surveys as a component of the EIS process and would investigate opportunities to avoid, minimise and mitigate impacts on other species during detailed mine planning.